tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Exercise2-Placements.md

 To create a Placement, follow these steps:

-1. Go to the Placements tab, then click `Create placement`.
+1. Go to the Placements tab within Decision Management -> Components, then click `Create placement`.

     ![Demo](images/create_placement.png)